 - Fresh thyme to garnish

-** You can garnish your soup with another type of herbs if you prefer such as parsley, province herbs and so on.
+- You can garnish your soup with other types of herbs if you prefer such as parsley, province herbs, and so on.